GetStream/react-native-example/README.md

 npm run
 ```

-Then to see the app on your phone or emulator, follow the instructions that are
+Follow the instructions from the terminal to preview the app on your phone or using an emulator.
-shown in the terminal.
-And you should have an app that looks something like
-this:

-**TODO: Screenshot**